ABC-TV (Paraguayan TV channel)

 The ABC TV, or just ABC, is a television cable station network in the City of Asunción, capital of Paraguay.
 The content is based on local, regional and world news, culture, sports, music, variety and investigative journalism; available on cable and satellite in all Latin America.
-It's part of The Grupo ABC Comunicaciones along with the newspaper ABC Color, ABC Cardinal 730AM and ABC FM 98.5.
-The television studios is headquartered in the historic center of the City, on Yegros street 745 & Herrera, with entrance to the TV Studios on Iturbe street.
+It is part of The Grupo ABC Comunicaciones along with the newspaper ABC Color, ABC Cardinal 730AM and ABC FM 98.5.
+The television studios are headquartered in the historic center of the city, on Yegros Street 745 & Herrera, with entrance to the TV Studios on Iturbe Street.

 History

 It was launched in August 2017, in the midst of celebrations for the 50th anniversary of the newspaper ABC Color.
-To this day, it is one of the most watched news channels in paraguayan cable and satellite due to the quality of the news, reports and investigations that are carried out and has reporters and journalists for his newspaper, radio and TV all across the country.
+To this day, it is one of the most watched news channels in Paraguayan cable and satellite due to the quality of the news, reports and investigations that are carried out, and it has reporters and journalists for its newspaper, radio and TV all across the country.